GLOBAL SELLING BLOG

 Shipment consolidation:

-The LTL carrier collects multiple shipments from different companies and consolidates them into a single truck at a hub or terminal.
+The LTL carrier then collects multiple shipments from different companies and consolidates them into a single truck at a hub or terminal.

 Shipment delivery: